When is the Marathon Shuffle?

 There is no cost to participate in Shuffle (It’s free!).

 There is a $10 cost to register, however.
-This covers fees from the registration services provider, credit card fees, website integration, a party for volunteers and, hopefully, a small donation to a local support group.
+The registration fee covers fees from the registration services provider, credit card fees, website integration and other hard costs associated with hosting a free event.
+After expenses are covered, any remaining funds will go to qPAWS for trail maintenance.
 This registration fee is not refundable.

 How can I support qPAWS?